herberthenrique/herberthenrique.github.io/_data/blog/hello-world.md

   Every day, in some way, I'm helping people and solving problems.

-  That's why I work as Software Engineer and Frontend Lead at [@SumUp](https://twitter.com/sumupeng), empowering small businesses across the world.
+  That's why I work as Engineer Manager at [@SumUp](https://twitter.com/sumupeng), empowering small businesses across the world.

   Also, I love javascript, functional programming and terrible jokes 🤷‍♂️